lxc/incus/doc/howto/instances_create.md

 ### Launch a container with a specific instance type

-LXD supports simple instance types for clouds.
+Incus supports simple instance types for clouds.
 Those are represented as a string that can be passed at instance creation time.

 The syntax allows the three following forms: